emilienmarotta/Password-Manager/README.md

 # Password Manager

+- Tired of forgetting your passwords ?
+Use a password manager :-)
-- this program add name and password combinations in an encrypted file
-- the unlock password must be correct to launch the program
+- This password manager stores your passwords in an encrypted file and an unlock password is requested to launch the program (and to access your passwords)

 ## Important notices

+- this program is **not finished**
-- this program is not **secure at all**
+- this program is **not secure at all**
 -> the file containing the name and password combinations and the file containing the unlock password are not encrypted yet
 - some parts of the program may not be compatible with certain standards